breqwatr/breqwatr-deployment-tool/docs/openstack-cli-examples.md

 ```

-## Create an external flat network
+## Creating an external flat network

 External flat networks will place VM traffic directly on the host's physical
 Neutron-dedicated interface without any encapsulation.
 In this scenario, the